 When it comes to the most popular majors, business administration has been at the top of the list for years.
 A degree in business administration prepares students to work in a business environment and utilize problem-solving skills to help a business succeed.

-The mind is incredibly complex and studying it takes years of practice and dedication.
+The mind is incredibly complex, and studying it takes years of practice and dedication.
 It seems many people are attracted to this field of study as psychology is one of the most popular undergraduate majors for students.

-Some people who earn their biology degree become teachers while others work as forensic scientists or science technicians.
+Some people who earn their biology degrees become teachers while others work as forensic scientists or science technicians.
 A biology degree also opens the path for you to work in a veterinary or medical field.

 Students who enjoy mathematics and pay close attention to detail can find success in accounting.
 Accountants help businesses manage and create budgets, perform finance forecasting, and take care of outgoing and incoming payments.

 No matter what career path you choose, communication is vital.
 This growing field is closely associated with new media and the new ways people communicate.
 The vast majority of jobs require communication skills.

 Communications majors follow a similar path to English majors.
 However, those that work in this field may find themselves in certain careers, such as speech writing or reporting.
 It is a broad education program that offers many opportunities.

 While you don't need a degree to work in law enforcement, earning a criminal justice bachelor's degree can open up several opportunities.
 Criminal justice students develop interpersonal skills and learn a great deal about law and criminal activity.

 Earning a degree in criminal justice allows students to work in corrections, forensics, or even for the FBI if they meet the qualifications.
 The majority of bachelor graduates with this degree earn high salaries in very interesting jobs.
 Some even become forensic accountants.

-A marketing major places you in a position to learn a wide array of skills.
+Earning a marketing major places you in a position to learn a wide array of skills.
 This specialty teaches you various skills to put your creative and problem-solving knowledge to the test for a business or organization.

 Graduating from a marketing program allows you to pursue careers in sales, public relations, and advertising.
 This is one of the best types of bachelor degrees to get if you’re interested in becoming a freelancer or consultant.

 General studies is a popular major for people who wish to get a broader understanding of the world around them.
 This major covers a variety of topics, and it is usually pursued by individuals unsure of what major is right for them.

 At the bachelor's degree level, a general studies major is much more detailed and more career-oriented.
 If you’re unsure about a college education but want to get a degree, this one can help you decide what path to take later.

 Completing a pre-nursing major allows you to become a registered nurse.
 And it opens up more career opportunities for you in the field of healthcare.
 Those who earn a nursing degree have the opportunity to take on more leadership roles and earn a higher salary.